VictorFagundes22/Projects/Club Member Info/1. Data Cleaning/README.md

 ![Banner](<Banner Data Cleaning Club.jpg>)
-# In this project, we will:
+# In this part, we will:

 **1.** Check for duplicate entries and remove them.